zblservices/yogistrong.github.io/_posts/2010-11-13-conscious-communication.md

 ---
 Sat Nam,

 It has been way to long since I last updated my blog.
 A lot has been going on...
 I have moved into a new home that my Partner has bought for us.
 I have taught over 120 Kundalini Yoga classes in Potsdam, NY.
 I have started one out of five modules in the Level two KYTT, Conscious Communication.
 I&rsquo;m getting a new tattoo this Tuesday.
-I am happy, healthy (knock on wood), holy, and becoming stronger mentally, physically, and emotionally everyday.
-I have great jobs, with good income, a nice home with awesome animals and a loving boyfriend.
+I am happy, healthy (knock on wood), holy, and becoming stronger mentally, physically, and emotionally everyday. <!--more-->I have great jobs, with good income, a nice home with awesome animals and a loving boyfriend.
 An amazing Kundalini Yoga Community (even if they don&rsquo;t live in my direct community).
 I am chanting everyday.
 Slowly building up my sadhana and reading when I can.

 In this level two KYTT, Conscious Communication, I have to write or discuss Chapter One and how it has effected me and how I relate to them as a spiritual being and a teacher.
 Here is my discussion/write up. ....